 The water level controlled machine will now wash the fabrics for six minutes.
-The machine is then emptied and the first extraction is started.
+The machine is then emptied.

-After this extraction cold water is filled for the first rinse which lasts one minute, followed by spin extraction for 30 seconds.
+Cold water is filled for the first rinse which lasts one minute, followed by spin extraction for 30 seconds.

 After this extraction comes the second rinse in cold water ending with spin extraction, whereafter the third rinse is started.
 Fabric softener is automatically admitted during the third rinse.
 The fabrics are rinsed with cold water for two minutes followed by a spin extraction of four minutes duration.
-Finally there is a shake out for half a minute.
+Finally there is a shake out forone and a half minutes.

 WARM

-Time Temp Water
+Time Temp.
+Wate

 (Min.)
 Level

-Wash 1 3 Warm High
+Prewash 3 Warm High

 Detergent 1

 Drain 1

-Wash 2 6 Warm Low
+Mainwash 5 Warm Low

 Detergent 2

 Drain 1

-Extract 0.5

 Rinse 1 1 Cold High

 Drain 1

 Extract 0.5

 Rinse 2 1 Cold High

 Drain 1

 Extract 0.5

-Rinse 3 2 Cold Low
+Rinse 3 2 Cold High

 Detergent 3

 Drain 1

 Extract 4

-Shake-out 0.5
+Shake-out 1.5

-Total time (water fill time not included) 24
+Total time (water fill time not included) 24.5

-Wash Program, Cold
+Wash Program, Cold (with gentle action)

-Fig. On starting the machine, the door will be automatically lock, the drain valve close, the cold water tically lock, the drain valve close, the cold water valve open and the pre-wash carried out as previously described, whereafter the main wash is started.
+Fig. On starting the machine, the door will automatic-

+ally be locked, the drain valve closed, the cold water valve opened and the pre-wash carried out as previously described, whereafter the main wash is started.

-As the main wash is started, the drain valve closes, detergent is admitted and cold water is filled to the low level.
+As the main wash is started, the drain valve closes, detergent is admitted and cold and hot water are filled to the level determined by the level control.

-On reaching this level, cold water is closed.
+On reaching this level, water walves are closed.

 The water level controlled machine will now wash the fabrics for six minutes.
-The machine is then emptied and the first extraction is started.
+The machine is then emptied.

-After this extraction, cold water is filled for the first rinse which lasts one minute, followed by spin extraction for 30 seconds.
+Cold water is filled for the first rinse which lasts one minute, followed by spin extraction for 30 seconds.